srikanth261/PUI2017_sn2495/HW5_sn2495/README.md

 Assignment 3:
 Worked with Imran and Davey.
-Took help from Valeria and Matt while working on this one.
+I wrote the code.
+We took help from Valeria and Matt while working on this one.
 Getting the data into the right shape took some time.
 And then the plotting.
 The plotting is cumbersome but not difficult.
 The code provided in the skeleton notebook helped as reference for most parts of this assignment.
 And this assignment took the most time to complete among HW5 assignments